mtc-20/AutoLogger/README.md

 ### TODO
 - [x] Automate new user creation process
-- [ ] Make system completely hands-free
+- [ ] Make system completely hands-free; may require more hardware
+- [ ] Avoid writing images to file